-Chemistry Honors Lab Science Prerequisite: 85% or higher in Biology 1 Honors Credit 1.00
+Chemistry 1 Honors Lab Science Prerequisite: 85% or higher in Biology 1 Honors and Algebra 1 Credit 1.00

-This honors level course is a prerequisite for Greenville Technical College Chemistry.
+This course is a prerequisite for Greenville Tech College Chemistry.
 This course is rigorous and demands a high level of abstract thinking, working with symbols, and application of knowledge to problem-solving.
-Students will study atomic structure, quantum mechanical theory, stoichiometry solutions, bonding, shapes of molecules, gases, nuclear chemistry, acids and bases.
+Students will study atomic structure, quantum mechanical theory, stoichiometry, solutions, bonding, shapes of molecules, gases, nuclear chemistry, acids and bases.
 The course contains a major laboratory component.

-Physical Science CP Lab Science Prerequisite: None Credit: 1.00
+Integrated Science CP Prerequisite: None Credit: 1.00